-Supported browsers: Safari 10 and above; Google Chrome 63 and above.
+Supported browsers: Google Chrome 63 and above, Safari 10 and above.

-Note: REC button, User Menu and Full Menu are not simulated.
+Note: REC button, User Menu, Full Menu and Setting detail menu in Project, TC/Media, Monitoring and Audio are not simulated.

 Sony says, "Simulator is designed for evaluation purposes only and we cannot guarantee its accuracy in all possible scenarios.
 Please use at your own risk."